 Now that you know what to say, how to say it, and when to give feedback, let’s talk about some best practices.

 If you want to provide effective, timely feedback to your team, software is a must.
-Using an integrated QA software allows you to provide effective feedback in real-time without leaving your CRM.
-Read our comprehensive guide on how to pick the perfect QA software for your call center.
+Using integrated software allows you to provide effective feedback in real-time without leaving your CRM.

 Give feedback in the proper environment